The Heart of Heal Better

 The Climbers

-We’re not all the same.
-We come from different places and different paths.
+We come from different backgrounds and different paths.

-What unites us isn’t where we came from.
-It’s what we’re climbing toward.
+What unites us is not where we came from,

-They shape how we show up every day, for each other, for the people we serve, and for ourselves.
+They shape how we think, how we decide, and how we show up, for the people we serve and for each other.

-They bleed into how we live, love, and lead beyond these walls.
+They extend into how we live, lead, and relate beyond these walls.

 We address the root cause, not just the symptom.